 Aleteia now uses the latest in frontend technologies and provides a greater overall user experience.

-They are armed with a performant website that is easier to maintain, allows them to handle iterations easily, and gives them room to implement new features and ideas.
+They are armed with a performant website that is easier to maintain, allows them to handle iterations easily, and gives them room to implement new features and third-party integrations as new requirements emerge.

 "One of the best things about Frontity is that it's very flexible.
 Even a complex website like Aleteia, with seven editions and different packages between them, is quite easy to tweak."